Detox Water for Bloating: DIY Recipes & Remedies

 Foods to Avoid to Prevent Bloating

-A few foods can cause bloating, but if you avoid them, you’ll be able to keep bloating at bay.
+A few foods can cause bloating, but if you avoid them, you can keep bloating at bay.
 Here are some foods that might make you feel bloated and gassy and that you should try to avoid:

 Caffeine

 Caffeine can cause diarrhea and constipation, leading to abdominal pain and bloating.
-It is also thought to cause fluid retention in the abdomen, which can lead to bloating and gas and also reduce the speed of weight loss.
+It is also thought to cause fluid retention in the abdomen, leading to bloating and gas and reducing the speed of weight loss.

 Artificial sweeteners